U.S. charges seven in wide-ranging Chinese hacking effort

 Along with the alleged hackers, U.S. prosecutors also indicted two Malaysian businessmen, Wong Ong Hua, 46, and Ling Yang Ching, 32, who were charged with conspiring with two of the digital spies to profit from computer intrusions targeting videogame companies in the United States, France, Japan, Singapore and South Korea.

-The Justice Department said the pair operated through a Malaysian firm called SEA Gamer Mall.
-Messages left with the company were not immediately returned.
-Messages sent to email addresses allegedly maintained by the hackers also received no immediate response.
+The Justice Department said the pair operated through a Malaysian firm called SEA Gamer Mall, an online gaming store.

+SEA Gamer said in a statement it was aware of the allegations against their employees but denied that the company was involved in wrongdoing.

+“Without compromising the integrity of any ongoing legal process, suffice to say that the company has never engaged in any illegal activity,” it said, adding that it was cooperating with authorities.

 U.S. Assistant Attorney General for National Security John Demers said on Wednesday that the Malaysian defendants were in custody but were likely to fight extradition.